 Temporary hyperventilation to a PaCO2 of 30-35 mmHg

-• A brief course (< 2 h) of hyperventilation to a PaCO2 of 30-35 mmHg may be considered, while definitive treatment is provided
+A brief course (< 2 h) of hyperventilation to a PaCO2 of 30-35 mmHg may be considered, while definitive treatment is provided.
+Prolonged hyperventilation can result in cerebral ischemia, thus limiting the duration is imperative.

 CSF drainage